 We know that high quality is linked to trained staff.
 Training is a key element of staff development at Paint Pots.
 Every day is a learning opportunity.

-Over 90% of our staff hold a qualification at level 3 (A level equivalent) or above.
-We employ a high proportion of graduates.
+The majority of our staff hold a qualification at level 3 (A level equivalent) or above.
+We also employ Early Years graduates.

 Most importantly, we listen to our children and parents.
 Your views as carers and parents are most important to us.
 We really welcome your feedback, comments and suggestions.
 These are helpful in shaping what we do.